 In house positions usually require either a degree in human resources or CIPD certification.
 Entry-level salaries start at around £20,000, increasing to about £40,000 at management level.
 However, in house jobs don’t tend to become vacant as frequently as agency positions.

 Recruitment Consultant (Agency Side)

 Working life within a recruitment company is very different.
 You could expect to work on various job vacancies for several num employers at once.
 However, you would focus on one specialist area such as IT, Digital or Marketing.

 Recruitment consultants often collaborate with in house recruiters, supplying them with potential candidates for their vacant positions.
 Likewise, those who work employer side can choose to work with many agencies who specialise in filling different job roles.
-For example, they might go to Office Angels if they need a secretary.
+For example, they might go to Office Angels if they need a Secretary.
 Or if they needed a Marketing Assistant or an IT Sales Executive, they might come to Adria Solutions.

 Agencies often don’t ask for any qualifications, but they do give on the job training.
 Training is often brand-specific but sometimes includes an apprenticeship.
 Salary wise, you could expect to start on a basic of around £18,000, but there is always commission on top.
 Commission in the recruitment industry is often uncapped, so the amount you can earn is only limited by your ambition.

 Strong communications skills are an absolute must if you’re thinking of working in recruitment.
-Most of your job will involve speaking with clients and candidates, following up conversations by email, and you may even need to source candidates on social media.
+Most of your job will involve speaking with clients and candidates, following up on conversations by email, and you may even need to source candidates on social media.